 The bidder submitting a valid bid presenting the highest Bid Per Acre will be the apparent high bidder.

-Once the commissioner accepts the apparent high bid and bid deposit, the high bidder(s) will receive a Notice to High Bidder informing them of the commissioner's acceptance of the bid and bid deposit.
+Once the commissioner accepts the apparent high bids and bid deposits, the high bidders will receive a Notice to High Bidder informing them of the commissioner's acceptance of the bids and bid deposits.
 Please note that this may take several weeks.

-DO&G will issue an Award Notice to the high bidder(s) no earlier than 60 days after bidding.
-The Award Notice will inform the high bidder(s) of the balance of the bonus bid due for the Block, the interest rate and interest on the balance of the bonus bid, and the first year's rental for all leases in the auction lot, all of which must be paid before all lease will be issued.
+DO&G will issue an Award Notices to the high bidder(s) no earlier than 60 days after bidding.
+The Award Notices will inform the high bidder(s) of the balance of the bonus bid due for the Block, the interest rate and interest on the balance of the bonus bid, and the first year's rental for all leases in the Block, all of which must be paid before a lease will be issued.